The-Marcy-Lab-School/swe-8-2-secure-api-keys/README.md

 ![](./img/localhost-fetch.png)

-### Part 4 — Enable Proxy Requests during development
+### Step 4 — Enable Proxy Requests during development

+> ✅ You will know that you've completed this step once your frontend continues to work using the Vite development server (`npm run dev`)

 Keep the server running and in your second terminal with the `frontend` directory open, run `npm run dev`.
 As you recall, this starts a development server which will serve the frontend and update each time it is modified.
 This development server is much more convenient compared to having to run `npm run build` and then use our own server to view the changes.